 At a Glance

 Capacity Building mini-grants provide funds to nonprofits to assist with organizational and financial stability, program quality, and growth; allowing them to carry out their missions more effectively.
-Our grants will fund activities that will strengthen the organization, including strengthening governance, developing strategic planning, merging operations and/or programming, building reliable funding streams, developing management skills, and enhancing systemic support around community issues.
+Our grants will fund activities that will build and maintain organization-level infrastructure and governance.
+This includes projects to improve the organization’s:

 - Organizations must be determined as a charitable organization in good standing under Section 501(c)(3) of the Internal Revenue Code, public entities or other charitable, educational or faith-based organizations.

 - Organizations must have a physical location in one of the following 11 counties in the Midlands: Calhoun, Clarendon, Fairfield, Kershaw, Lee, Lexington, Newberry, Orangeburg, Richland, Saluda and Sumter.
 Organizations led by BIPOC or outside Richland County are strongly encouraged to apply.

 Examples of Non-Eligible Activities

 - Endowment or capital campaigns